martinduke/draft-duke-shmoo-remote-meetings/draft-duke-shmoo-cancel-meeting.md

 leverage the advantages of in-person meetings, even if many participants are remote?

-The IESG is encouraged to solicit information from Working Group chairs to make this assessment.
+The IESG is encouraged to solicit information from the IRTF char, Working Group chairs, and Research Group chairs to make this assessment.

 # Remedies